City of Immortals: Père-Lachaise Cemetery, Paris

 About the Book

-Arguably the most famous and most visited cemetery in the world, Père-Lachaise is a 107-acre labyrinth housing an eternal “salon” of luminaries from the worlds of art, design, literature, the performing arts, and more.
+The most famous and most visited cemetery in the world, Père-Lachaise is a 107-acre labyrinth housing an eternal “salon” of luminaries from the worlds of art, design, literature, the performing arts, and more.
 Famed as the final resting place of more celebrated artists, and thinkers than any other location in the world, the cemetery has, in the last century, also become a pilgrimage site for visitors from all over the world to pay their respects.

 It is also a magnificent open-air museum of sculpture and architecture, representing the first revolutionary design in memorial parks and one of the most popular destination for the 65 million tourists who visit Paris each year.